Swainstha/MySQL/README.md

     Creating statement...
     Enter the last name whose data you want to query *abbas*
-    The time taken for  query without index 3398856
+    The time taken for  query without index 3398856 ns
-    ID: 9, Name: Abbye, Last: abbas, Place: Abingdon The time taken for  for query with index 460938
+    ID: 9, Name: Abbye, Last: abbas, Place: Abingdon The time taken for  for query with index 460938 ns
     ID: 9, Name: Abbye, Last: abbas, Place: Abingdon

     Process finished with exit code 0